Loading...

 Getting there

-Water Wizz, East Wareham sits in Kid, Massachusetts.
+Water Wizz, East Wareham sits in East Wareham, Massachusetts.
 Arrive 15 minutes before opening.
 Lots fill fastest on Saturdays and the lots farthest from the gate fill last — useful if you don't mind the walk.

 Who it's best for